Funding & Awards

-- Posters must be submitted by Friday, March 21st, 2017 (to Department of Anthropology Main Office)
+- Posters must be submitted by Spring 2022 Date TBA (to Department of Anthropology Main Office)

 - A small committee of faculty members in the Department of Anthropology will select the winners of the competition.
 Faculty judges will evaluate the quality of the research and the quality of the presentation.